So someone told your Starbucks drink is so much better with an affogato shot on top. You go along thinking it’s a type of creamy topping for coffee.

 Affogato is a traditional Italian dessert.
 It’s made by pouring a shot of espresso over a scoop of vanilla ice cream.
 Starbucks got its inspiration from it and crafted a similar offer.

-Starbucks introduced the affogato-style shot back in 2016.
+Starbucks introduced this style of espresso shot back in 2016.
 Today you can get it over any frozen blended beverage.

 Affogato Vs. Affogato-Style Shot

 Affogato is a semi-liquid dessert created in the 1900s.
 It features a scoop of ‘fior di late’ or vanilla ice cream and a shot of strong espresso.
 It’s eaten with a spoon.

 Affogato shot (1) refers to the single shot of espresso poured over a frozen blended drink, like frappuccino or milkshake.